SPEAK VISUALLY Receive practical tips on how to

 A brand identity in general creates an emotional connection and reflects the brand positioning and desired image.

 The very purpose of branding is to establish credibility, build trust, maintain consistency allow one (a product, person or company) to achieve familiarity.
+You don't want to face any rebranding fails when building a visual brand.

 Devising new methods to appeal to customer emotions is the single most effective way to market product or service - It is the ability of answering deep needs instead of offering mere wants - It is being able to communicate at the deepest level of the customer’s inner most desire that you should pursue and not merely comply to what is a superficial want.